‘We’re stuck in the sewer’: FDNY releases 911 call after 5 kids rescued from NYC storm drain

-STATEN ISLAND, New York (WPIX) – The New York City Fire Department has released a recording of a 911 call that details how five children ended up in a storm drain in Staten Island.
+The New York City Fire Department has released a recording of a 911 call that details how five children ended up in a storm drain in Staten Island.
+KTLA’s sister station WPIX reports.

 The five boys crawled into the storm drain around 6 p.m.
 Tuesday and got lost in the tunnel system, according to FDNY officials.
 In the 911 recording, dispatchers can be heard attempting to find out where the children actually are.